HOW ARE THE BOARDING HOUSES STRUCTURED?

 WHAT FACILITIES ARE AVAILABLE IN THE BOARDING HOUSES?

-Every level of the boarding house has a large communal recreational area for boys to relax and socialise with their housemates.
-These lounge areas have televisions with Foxtel and DVD players.
+Every level of the boarding house has a large communal recreational area for boys to relax, socialise and study with their boarding peers.

-The boarding houses also have several large, modern kitchens for boys to prepare snacks if they wish.
+The boarding houses include state-of-the-art facilities, with comfortable lounges, study areas and modern kitchen facilities for boys to prepare snacks if they wish.

 HOW MANY BOARDERS ARE THERE AT KNOX AND WHERE DO MOST BOARDERS COME FROM?

 We have places for about 200 boarders.
 We are a diverse community!
-Around one-half of our students come from rural Australia, one-quarter are from overseas and one-quarter come from the wider Sydney region.
+Around two-thirds of our students come from rural Australia and the wider Sydney region and one-third are from overseas (Asia and across the globe).

 HOW CAN I ARRANGE A TOUR OF THE BOARDING HOUSES?